sha-k-anand/fabric-stockmarket-publicdataset/README.md

-# Summary of Steps

-1. Create a new workspace
-2. Create a new lakehouse
-3. Shortcut the data from ADLS Gen2 using SAS keys
-4. Upload the spark notebook
-5. Run the spark notebook
-6. Create a semantic model and set relationship between tables
-7. Create reports using direct lake mode

 ## Step 1.
 Create  a workspace
+    Create a new workspace in fabric
 ## Step 2.
 Create  a Lakehouse
+  Navigate to the newly created workspace and create a new lakehouse in it.
+  This should enable fabric trial and assign the newly created workspace to the trial capacity.

 ## Step 3.
 Shortcut the data from ADLS Gen2 using SAS keys
 <details>
+  Navigate to the lakehouse and click on the files section and create a new shortcut

 ### Shortcut ADLS Gen2